DePaul Blue Demons men's basketball: NIT results

 The Blue Demons have appeared in the National Invitation Tournament (NIT) 16 times.
 Their combined record is 17–17.
 They were NIT Champions in 1945.

 CBI results

 The Blue Demons have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 4–2.

+CBC results

+Depaul has appeared in the College Basketball Crown once.
+Their overall record is 0–1.